 Web search history is a stored list of search queries you have made via a search engine.

 The search history is stored in a search engine, such as Google, and it is usually tied to your Google account.
-In short, Google search history is stored on the Internet, so if you want to clear search history, you need to go online and do this in your Google account.
+In short, Google web history is stored on the Internet, so if you want to clear browsing history, you need to go online and do this in your Google account.

 How to delete Google search history